ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 <span class="image left small"><img class="p-image" alt="Spring Boot" src="/img/spring-ecosystem/spring-boot.png"></span>

-Being built upon the Spring Framework, the popular Spring Boot provides an easy to use way for creating stand-alone Spring applications without code generation and configuration of XML files.
+Being built upon the Spring Framework, the popular Spring Boot project provides an easy to use way for creating stand-alone Spring applications without code generation and configuration of XML files.
-If you want to get started quickly without to much hassle, Spring Boot is the way to go by adding the modules you need.
+If you want to get started quickly without too much hassle, Spring Boot is the way to go by adding the dependencies you need.
-Spring beans are not needed to be defined in XML, but are mostly automatically being configured by Spring Boot.
+Spring Beans don't need to be defined in XML or Java, but are mostly configured automatically by Spring Boot.
-There's also so no need to find and configure libraries for your specific Spring version, Spring Boot tries to do that for you.
+This way, there is no need to find and configure libraries for your specific Spring version, Spring Boot tries to do that for you.
 But if you wish, you can finetune it to your own needs by adding the library to the classpath of the application.
-When you want to deploy your Spring Boot application there's no need to Web Application Archive file due to an embedded servers like Jetty, Tomcat and Undertow.
+When you want to deploy your Spring Boot application, there's no need to build a WAR file, since you can build self-contained JAR files with an embedded servlet container such as Jetty, Tomcat and Undertow.
 Spring Boot also features a command line tool for quick prototyping with Spring.
 The easiest way to get started with Spring Boot is to go to the [Spring Initialiser](https://start.spring.io/) and add the dependencies to the project.
-Pivotal Software is maintaining the Spring Boot project regularly and is becoming one of the popular Spring projects on the rise.
+The Spring Team is maintaining the Spring Boot project regularly and is becoming one of the popular Spring projects on the rise.

 ## Spring Cloud